Reach customer segments with the right message

-Forget generic websites that try to reach each customer segment and embrace the cutting edge of inbound marketing.
+Don't try to convert every customer with the same page.
+Embrace the cutting edge of inbound marketing.

-Target even your least profitable customer segment with a different version of your website and see conversion rates skyrocket.
+Target your different customer segments with different website versions and see conversion rates skyrocket.

 What is website personalization?